souvikhaldar/polyload/README.md

 }

 ```
+In `registeredUsers.txt` file in this directory we provide the token of valid users in each line.

 3. Append random strings which can act as token for valid users [this needs to be improved to improve the security]
 4. run the server by running `go run cmd/polyload/main.go`